Evidence of Prehistoric Civilizations 4

-Initially, star-stuff from the supernova started to nudge comets into a new path toward the inner solar system.
-This started about 16,000 years ago but about 3,000 years later, the big stuff started to happen.
+Initially, star-stuff from the supernova nudged comets into an alternative path toward the inner solar system.
+This started about 16,000 years ago, but about 3,000 years later, the big stuff happened.

 According to the authors, at least five earth impacts of significant size hit the earth at this time.
 Their locations were in the northern hemisphere, striking the two-mile-thick ice sheets that were present in the last ice age.

 The largest impact was at what is now Hudson Bay, Canada.
 Because it struck the ice sheet, it produced a wider but shallower crater, but it was still very significant.
 It created a crater 300 miles in diameter.
-The second largest hit Finland and the crater is 180 miles in diameter.
-The third struck Amundsen Bay, Canada (crater – 150 miles in diameter), the forth struck Baffin Island, Canada (crater – 75 miles in diameter) and the fifth hit Lake Michigan in the United States and created a crater 65 miles in diameter.
+The second-largest hit Finland and the crater is 180 miles in diameter.
+The third struck Amundsen Bay, Canada (crater – 150 miles in diameter), the fourth struck Baffin Island, Canada (crater – 75 miles in diameter), and the fifth hit Lake Michigan in the United States and created a crater 65 miles in diameter.

-These impacts threw up millions of tons of ice and debris into the atmosphere which fell back to the earth and left thousands of smaller impacts craters.
-These are spread through the northern hemisphere but many of them are located in the Carolina’s and are called Carolina Bays.
+These impacts threw up millions of tons of ice and debris into the atmosphere, which fell back to the earth and left thousands of smaller impacts craters.
+These are spread through the northern hemisphere but many of them are located in Carolina and are called Carolina Bays.
 The impacts also started massive fires across the Americas and great floods from the meltwater coming off the massive ice sheets.

 The Great Flood

 This book was well documented and not a simple story told by fanciful storytellers.
 They do include stories from the Native Americans handed down through generations of the devastation and floods that resulted from the impacts and fires.
-This event heralded the ending of the last Ice Age and with it, the loss of many civilizations across the globe.
+This event heralded the ending of the last Ice Age and with it, losing many civilizations across the globe.